RylanSchaeffer/rylanschaeffer.github.io/content/research/2023_biorxiv_disentangling_fact_from_grid_cell_fiction/main.md

 4/N

-Our new preprint:

-1. explains how the Response concedes NFL
+Takeaways:

+1. Path integration insufficient to produce grid cells

-2. evaluates the Unified Theory & show it is _at best_ “occasionally suggestive” of deep path integrators
+2. Unified Theory is at best occasionally suggestive

-3. questions why neural regressions reached the wrong conclusion
+3. Neural regressions methodology should be investigated

+4. For more promising alternative of grid cells, check back in a day 😉

 <TODO: Link Biorxiv preprint>